Williamsburg, Kentucky: Points of interest

 Williamsburg is home to the Kentucky Splash Waterpark (located within the Hal Rogers Family Entertainment Center).
 The $5 million facility also houses a go-cart course, a miniature golf course, and a five-station batting cage.
 The park opened on Memorial Day weekend 2001 and is the largest family entertainment center in Kentucky with a capacity of up to 3,000 guests.

 Williamsburg is located 18 mi away Cumberland Falls State Resort Park within the Daniel Boone National Forest.
 The park is the home of Cumberland Falls, sometimes called the Little Niagara, the Niagara of the South or the Great Falls and is the only venue in the Western Hemisphere where a moonbow or lunar rainbow is regularly visible on a clear night with a full moon.
-On average the falls, which flow over a resistant sandstone bed, are 68 feet (21 m) high and 125 feet (38 m) wide, with an average water flow of 3600 cuft per second (100 m³/s).Trails winding downstream from the park on either side of the river lead to the smaller Angel Falls and Dog Slaughter Falls.
+On average the falls, which flow over a resistant sandstone bed, are 68 feet (21 m) high and 125 feet (38 m) wide, with an average water flow of 3600 cuft per second (100 m3/s).Trails winding downstream from the park on either side of the river lead to the smaller Angel Falls and Dog Slaughter Falls.
 Angel Falls is located 1.5 mi from the park on the McCreary County side and Dog Slaughter Falls is located 3.5 mi from the park on the Whitley County side.
 The Below the Falls section of the river includes a five-mile (8 km) long class 2–3 run that is ideal for families and beginner stage white water rafters and kayakers.

 Williamsburg is located 20 minutes away from the Big South Fork of the Cumberland River, a major tributary of the Cumberland River system and a class 3–4 whitewater canoeing and kayaking stream.
 The Big South Fork is also home to Yahoo Falls, which stand 113 feet (34.8 m) high.
 Further along, the trail leads to the Yahoo Arch.

 Williamsburg is also home to one of the top bluegrass festivals in the state of Kentucky (the Sally Gap Bluegrass Festival).
 Other events are the Jeep Jamboree (an off-road sporting event), and the Border Bowl, an annual event for two teams of high school footballers representing Kentucky and Tennessee.

 Religion

-As of the 2000 census Whitley County, Kentucky of which Williamsburg is the county seat consisted of 22,645 Evangelical Christians, 1,741 Mainline Christians, 130 Catholics, and 11,394 individuals who are not members of the 188 groups included in the Churches & Church Membership Data.
-As of the same date 69.4% of individuals in Whitley County were members of the Southern Baptist Convention.
-Williamsburg boasts 21 religious institutions or one religious institution per 243 citizens, and as of the year 2000 the region that contains the town has been designated the second densest region of the bible belt.
-University of the Cumberlands, located in the town, is a private Christian college affiliated with the Kentucky Baptist Convention, a member of the Southern Baptist Convention.
+As of the 2000 census, Whitley County, Kentucky, of which Williamsburg is the county seat, consisted of 22,645 Evangelical Christians, 1,741 Mainline Christians, 130 Catholics, and 11,394 individuals who are not members of the 188 groups included in the Churches & Church Membership Data.
+As of the same date, 69.4% of individuals in Whitley County were members of the Southern Baptist Convention.
+Williamsburg boasts 21 religious institutions or one religious institution per 243 citizens, and, as of the year 2000, the region that contains the town has been designated the second densest region of the bible belt.
+University of the Cumberlands, located in the town, is a private Christian college that was affiliated with the Kentucky Baptist Convention, a member of the Southern Baptist Convention, until separating from the convention in 2018.